vplesko/OrbLang/docs/references/reference_std_list.md

 `std.List` is a class of resizable array types, which store their elements on the heap and will automatically deallocate all used memory.

-These types must only be used by compiled symbols.
+These types must only be used by compiled values.

 Length refers to the number of elements currently held by a list.
 If the list is not allocated, its length is zero.